Robert Harting in the discus at the London 2012 Olympic Games (Getty Images) © Copyright

 Jörg Wenig for the IAAF

-- Robert Harting of Germany celebrates winning gold in the Men's Discus Throw Final on Day 11 of the London 2012 Olympic Games at Olympic Stadium on August 7, 2012 (Getty Images) © Copyright
+- Robert Harting in the discus at the London 2012 Olympic Games (Getty Images) © Copyright

 - Fast!
 Aries Merritt edges Jason Richardson in the Birmingham high hurdles, 12.95 to 12.98 (Jean-Pierre Durand) © Copyright